 Temporary residence permit:

-- Temporary residence permit without the right to work: a visa application is submitted at the diplomatic mission or consular office corresponding to the area in which you intend to reside.
+- A temporary residence permit without the right to work: a visa application is submitted at the diplomatic mission or consular office corresponding to the area in which you intend to reside.

-- Temporary residence permit in connection with family reunification: a citizen eligible for this type of residence permit must apply to the government authority of his area (according to article 18.1 of Organic Law 4/2000 and amendments 8/2000).
-If we are talking about relatives who have lived for a long time in another member state of the European Union, then they can submit an application on their own.
+- A temporary residence permit in connection with family reunification: a citizen eligible for this type of residence permit must apply to the government authority of their area (according to article 18.1 of Organic Law 4/2000 and amendments 8/2000).
+Relatives who have lived for a long time in another member state of the European Union can submit an application on their own.

-- Temporary residence permit with a permit for commercial, labor or professional activities.
+- A temporary residence permit with a permit for commercial, labor or professional activities.

-- Non-resident of Spain who works in Spain for more than 90 days: you must contact the Spanish Consulate of your place of residence with supporting documents.
+- Non-residents of Spain who work in Spain for more than 90 days: you must contact the Spanish Consulate of your place of residence with the supporting documents.

-- Non-resident of Spain who has been engaged in activities for no more than 90 days: you must apply for a visa at the Spanish diplomatic mission or consular office in the area of residence;
+- Non-residents of Spain who have been engaged in activities for no more than 90 days: you must apply for a visa at the Spanish diplomatic mission or consular office in the area of residence.

-- Resident of Spain: you must contact the Aliens Authority
+- Residents of Spain: you must contact the Aliens Authority.

 - Temporary residence in exceptional circumstances: the applicant must personally apply to the Aliens Authority.